uwspstar/FullStack/AWS-Certification/readme.md

 - S3 Glacier Deep Archive
   ```
   S# Glacier Deep Archive is Amazon S3's lowest-cost storage class
-  where a retrieval time of 12 hours is acceptable
+  where a retrieval time of 12 hours is acceptable.

+  The record shortage must be; safe, durable, low cost, and the recovery can be slow.
+  All features of Glacier.
   ```
 - Encrypition in Transit is achieved by
   - SSL/TLS